AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 ### Monitoring User Access {#monitoring-user-access}

-[!UICONTROL Role-Based Access Control] can help you monitor user login status, giving you a clear picture of who can access to your Audience Manager instance.
+[!UICONTROL Role-Based Access Control] can help you monitor user login status, giving you a clear picture of who can access your Audience Manager instance.

 Depending on your business requirements, you can enable and disable user accounts as needed.